tguilment/2023MSBarcodeRR3/README.md

 Scripts used for the edition of fasta files made with python

 ## Purpose
-Change each label in fasta format and remove unwanted sequences
+Change each label in fasta format and remove unwanted sequences for each fasta files contained in a folder

 ## Description
 From the website https://www.ncbi.nlm.nih.gov/nuccore/ it is possible to download nucleotide sequences related to a specific gene.

+The unwanted sequences are removed if:
+1 - The general family name ending by "idae"
+2 - The line containing "sp.", "sp", "cf", "cf." or "mitochondrion" 3 - We keep only the 3 longest exemplars of the same type of sequences

+### Example
-Example: Search "Lumbrineris coi" (direct link at https://www.ncbi.nlm.nih.gov/nuccore/?term=Lumbrineris+coi) gives 65 results that can be download by going to: send to: > Complete record > File > FASTA format
+Search "Lumbrineris coi" (direct link at https://www.ncbi.nlm.nih.gov/nuccore/?term=Lumbrineris+coi) gives 65 results that can be download by going to: send to: > Complete record > File > FASTA format

 The beginning of the file is:
 >\>HQ932670.1 Lumbrineris japonica voucher BIOUG<CAN_:BP2010-346 cytochrome oxidase subunit 1 (COI) gene, partial cds; mitochondrial

-The script will change every line description to
+The script will change every line description to:
 >\>HQ932670_Lumbrineris_japonica

-A serie of tests are made to remove the unwanted sequences:
-1 - The general family name ending by "idae"
-2 - The line containing "sp.", "sp", "cf", "cf." or "mitochondrion" 3 - We keep only the 3 longest exemplars of the same type of sequences
+Then all the sequences containing in upper or lowercase "sp.", "sp", "cf", "cf." or "mitochondrion" and/or having family name ending by "idae" are removed.
+Finally, only the 3 longest sequences belonging to the same name are kept.

 ## Usage